just-the-docs/just-the-docs/docs/Products/dxgov/DXvote/wallet-schemes.md

 ---

 # I’ve heard new wallet schemes fix everything - why?
 The new wallet schemes take concepts originally from the DAOstack architecture and build on them to give us better tools for governance.
-Most of the logic here comes from the programming concept “Seperation of concerns”, except in relation to governance.
+Most of the logic here comes from the programming concept “Separation of concerns”, except in relation to governance.

 With new wallet schemes we have the ability to:
 - Abstract funds away from avatar treasury